 Normal eye pressure is between 10 and 20 millimeters of mercury (mmHg).
 However, vision damage can still occur when IOP is within normal limits.
 This is called normal-tension glaucoma.

-Glaucoma is when the optic nerve is damaged due to high intraocular pressure.
-Some people also have high IOP without vision loss or optic nerve damage, which is called ocular hypertension.
+Glaucoma is when the optic nerve is damaged due to high IOP.
+Some people also have high IOP without vision loss or optic nerve damage, called ocular hypertension.